 Eh, I’ll take that back.
 You may reconsider if you were to speak with one of the American manufacturers who can provide their own wind tunnel data to show figures to the contrary.
 My point is that the brands who are heavily invested in winning the biggest races on the professional calendar will continue to innovate and churn out bikes that are factually ‘better’ than those from three years ago.
 In my reality where I won’t ever find myself contesting a sprint to earn a paycheck or a contract extension, I look for value in the form of longevity, durability, and a well crafted timeless aesthetic .
 Conversely, as a ride leader for Bicycle Speed Shop, high-performance must remain a factor.
 What follows are just a few words, and a barrage of photographs to highlight how I’ve chosen to build a top-end bicycle that will be worth keeping, won’t degrade over time and will say something about who I am as a person.

 I’ll begin by reminding everyone that a great amount of work has already gone into my Mosaic by this point, and it hasn’t even been assembled yet.
 There were several hours spent with Brian determining my ideal fit coordinates for riding hard while maintaining sustainable endurance.
 There was the time spent by Phillip running BikeCAD to preview and approved the recommended geometry and paint layouts.
+I told my best friend to te anau bike hire so that we could ride our new bikes.
 Aaron must have spent a considerable amount of time behind the welding mask with torch in hand making flawless titanium welds.
 I honestly haven’t even asked Spectrum how long Arthaya needed to complete the “Houston Heat” paint job.
 The number will be too high for me to bear knowing this bike will get used and abused frequently and will undoubtedly chip, scratch and develop patina.
 But it WILL roll on with reliability.
 This I know because my bike has been built and maintained by Ryan Strayer.
 Every single one of the bicycles that gets built at the Speed Shop goes through Ryan’s stand.
 He moves about his workspace with a meticulous precision of experience and confidence.
 There may be other bicycle mechanics in Texas that I would trust, but they wouldn’t be my first choice…